Anti-Growth Assets (List of Stores of Value)

 Predictable cash flow equities are stocks of companies that generate consistent and reliable cash flows, which allows them to pay stable and growing dividends over time.

-Predictable cash flow equities typically represent mature, established companies that operate in stable industries and have a long track record of generating consistent earnings.
+Less volatile.
+They tend to be less volatile than growth or cyclical equities.
+Predictable cash flow equities typically represent mature, established companies in stable industries with a long track record of consistent earnings.
+Consumer staples and utility stocks are common examples because they sell things people need to physically live.

-Even during periods of economic recession or market volatility, companies that generate consistent cash flows are often able to maintain their dividend payments and avoid significant declines in their stock prices.
+Supported by their own income streams.
+Even during periods of economic recession or market volatility, companies that generate consistent cash flows are often able to maintain their dividend payments and avoid significant declines.

 Private Assets

-This doesn’t mean their exempt from the same economic forces as their public counterparts, but it does mean that investors should expect to be compensated for the illiquidity, simply known as an “illiquidity premium.”
+Not traded publicly.
+Private assets are not traded publicly.
+This doesn’t mean they’re exempt from the same economic forces as their public counterparts, but it does mean that investors should expect to be compensated for the illiquidity, simply known as an “illiquidity premium.”

 Gold